Citations Annotations

 The Author Speaks

-The Author Speaks (T-A-S) series, is a short interview where we find out a little about the approach and inspirations of different female producers of text, focussing each time on one of their works.
-Our circle of guests extends globally to women that in some way or another, engage with an idea of architecture.
-Episode 1: Cyberfeminism Index by Mindy Seu, […]
+Each episode of The Author Speaks (T-A-S) series is a short interview where we find out a little about the approach and inspirations of different female producers of text, focussing each time on one of their works.
+Our circle of guests extends globally to women that in some way or another, engage with an idea […]

 14 April, 2023